AOC AGON PRO AG276QZD2 Monitor Review

 • Doesn't overcome bright glare.

 The AOC AG276QZD2 is excellent for some types of editing.
 In SDR it's very accurate, even before calibration, and it has superb accuracy after calibration.
-It also displays deep blacks in a dark room, though they can appear slightly purple in rooms with a lot of ambient light.
+It also displays deep blacks in a dark room, though they appear purple in rooms with a lot of ambient light.
 However, when using HDR, its color gamut is very limited for a QD-OLED, so it's not ideal if you're editing HDR content.
 There's also a risk of burn-in if the same static elements are always in the same place on your screen.

 Pros